jwcarr/flatlanders/README.md

 Description
 -----------

-Code for conducting a series of experiments looking at the evolution of language structure in an open-ended meaning space through iterated learning.
-More information to follow.
+This repository contains the raw data and code for Carr, Smith, Cornish, and Kirby (2016) -- three experiments looking at the evolution of language structure in an open-ended meaning space through iterated learning.
+See the paper for full details.

+Carr, J. W., Smith, K., Cornish, H., & Kirby, S. (2016).
+The cultural evolution of structured languages in an open-ended, continuous world. *Cognitive Science*. doi:[10.1111/cogs.12371](http://dx.doi.org/10.1111/cogs.12371)

 Repository Content